darthinvader/TRPGG/README.md

 ---

 <h2>Resources</h2>
-The only page right now is the one that have resources for games (or Books).
+The only page right now is the one that has the resources for games (or Books).

 <h2>Technologies</h2>